Customers regularly ask us for our top tips for keeping their entrance mats clean. So we thought we’d expand a bit on this subject here.

 #1 Regular vacuuming

-Again, this may sound an obvious one, yet you’d be surprised how many people leave this off their to-do list for premises cleaning.
+Again, this may sound like an obvious one, yet you’d be surprised how many people leave this off their to-do list for premises cleaning.
 But a regular blitz with a good-quality vacuum cleaner means your mats don’t gather built-up dirt.

 #2 Frequent wiping or mopping for rubber models